mehravehj/Balanced-Mixture-of-SuperNets/README.md

   * `cifar/`, contains code for CIFAR10/CIFAR100 experiments with Resnet18/Resnet50 backbone architectures
   * `food101/`, contains code for food101 experiments on Resnet50 backbone architecture

+Each folder contains a ReadMe file for more information.

 ## Getting Started
 ### Install